Southern Connecticut State University

 Office of Academic Affairs

-In accordance with the university policy for leadership positions for which full-time faculty receive reassigned time from the administration, the Provost is soliciting applications from individuals who are interested in serving as Research Protection Program (RPP) Director.
+In accordance with university policy for leadership positions for which full-time faculty receive reassigned time from the administration, the Provost is soliciting applications from individuals who are interested in serving as Co-Directors of Faculty Development.

 Duties and Responsibilities

 The Office of Faculty Development serves a key role in achieving the university’s strategic plan by enhancing faculty members’ abilities to be productive and innovative professionals.
 The Co-Directors selected will work closely with the Faculty Development Associate, who manages the Office of Faculty Development’s daily operations, to provide vision and leadership in developing, coordinating, implementing, assessing, and revising programs for faculty that enhance the following: teaching effectiveness, curricular quality, student success, research, creative activity, and external funding pursuits within a Community of Care.
 The Co-Directors work in partnership with a variety of campus divisions, and report to the Associate Vice President for Academic Affairs.

 Specific responsibilities include, but are not limited to the following

 - Provide overall administrative leadership for and oversight of the Office of Faculty Development